rdkcentral/firebolt-apis/requirements/specifications/hardware/hdmi-input.md

 ## 7. Low Latency
-Low Latency refers to a set of functionaly that combines to provide manual or automatic activation of HDMI Low Latency Mode.
+Low Latency refers to a set of functionally that combines to provide manual or automatic activation of HDMI Low Latency Mode.

 Low latency mode switches the device to shorten the overall processing time of HDMI A/V signals.